mfan0809/Gene-expression-deconvolution/Source code/README.md

-This work was performed using publicly available CAM method, and the detailed instruction of the instalment is illustrated in website: https://bioconductor.org/packages/release/bioc/html/CAMTHC.html
+Genomic subclone is identified using CAM method, and the detailed instruction of the instalment is illustrated in website: https://bioconductor.org/packages/release/bioc/html/CAMTHC.html

 To install package of CAM method that performed gene expression decomposition, start R (version "4.0") and enter: